 Save With Auto Insurance Discounts

-The best way to ensure you get the lowest possible rate is to shop around and compare different insurance companies.
-Getting a quote for three carriers is ideal as is asking about discounts you may qualify for.
+The best way to ensure you get the cheapest car insurance rates is to shop around and compare different insurance companies.
+Getting a quote from three auto insurance providers is ideal, as is asking about discounts you may qualify for.
+If you have a bad driving record or poor credit score, discounts can help offset your high rates.
 Many insurance companies offer discounts for:

 - Insuring multiple cars

 - Paying premium in full

 - Owning a home

 - Switching providers

 - Paperless billing